 |Refresh Rate||How many times per second a video screen is updated|

 |HDR||High dynamic range; this feature expands a TV's range of contrast and improves color accuracy|

 our guide to buying a digital TV antenna, which answers questions like these:

 - What can you watch with a digital antenna?

-- How much does a digital TV antenna cost?
+- How much do digital TV antennas cost?

 - What antenna accessories will you need?

 It might surprise you to know you don't have to buy a smart set if you don't want one — and there are solid reasons to skip it.
 However, shopping for a "dumb" TV won't be that easy if you're worried about brand or size.
-If you're interested in owning a non-smart TV, read on to learn what you can expect during your search.
+If you're interested in owning a non-smart TV, read this TV buying guide to learn what you can expect during your search.